What is idiopathic scoliosis?

 Pain is rare in children with idiopathic scoliosis.
-Those experiencing pain may have a co-occurring disorder or an underlying condition which may be causing the scoliosis (i.e. an injury).
+Those experiencing pain may have a co-occurring disorder or an underlying condition that may be causing scoliosis (i.e. an injury).
 Based on clinical experience, discomfort near the convexity of the apex (outer most portion of the most curved part of the spine) is typically secondary to muscle fatigue and usually resolves once intervention begins.
 This type of discomfort does not warrant the need for an MRI.
-However, an MRI for scoliosis is recommended when there is significant pain, an abnormal curve pattern (i.e. left thoracic curve), neurologic deficits, unusually rapid progression, males, early onset, and incongruous rigidity.
+However, an MRI for scoliosis is recommended when there is significant pain, an abnormal curve pattern (i.e. left thoracic curve), neurologic deficits, unusually rapid progression, males, early-onset, and incongruous rigidity.

 The natural history of IS is difficult to report concisely because many factors contribute to its stabilization or progression.
-In general, it is accepted that larger curves are more likely to progress; curves greater than 30º may progress in adulthood; the earlier the onset, the more likely a progressive scoliosis will become severe; single thoracic curves are more likely than double curves to be progressive because body statics are less balanced; larger curves occur more often in females; sagittal plane deformity is more likely to cause pain than the lateral curvature of scoliosis; and finally, menopause and pregnancy may cause a curve to increase more than standard progression rates in adulthood.
+In general, it is accepted that larger curves are more likely to progress; curves greater than 30º may progress in adulthood; the earlier the onset, the more likely progressive scoliosis will become severe; single thoracic curves are more likely than double curves to be progressive because body statics are less balanced; larger curves occur more often in females; sagittal plane deformity is more likely to cause pain than the lateral curvature of scoliosis; and finally, menopause and pregnancy may cause a curve to increase more than standard progression rates in adulthood.

 Scoliosis can be functional or structural.
 Functional scoliosis occurs before there is deformity of the vertebral elements.
 Structural scoliosis occurs as a result of ongoing asymmetric vertebral loading, which creates a fixed spinal abnormality.
-Treatment which incorporates a suitable rehabilitation program may help interrupt a functional scoliosis and prevent structural changes that may occur as a result of the vicious cycle of progression.
+Treatment which incorporates a suitable rehabilitation program may help interrupt functional scoliosis and prevent structural changes that may occur as a result of the vicious cycle of progression.